aikmandean/hwyblvd-typescript-challenge/README.md

 Separate params from functions by creating pair boxes.
 Pairs are a good way to keep track of any underlying metadata.
 Arrays of pairs holding mixed type pairs can recover organization.
+Two layers of pair boxes make sense, because data is supplied in two discrete steps.
+The end result is a NPS, a labelled content that is a param, function, or return.
 ```ts
 type DefineParam<P> = ["param", P]
 type DefineFunction<F> = ["function", F]